Notre-Dame fire: Investigation

 Of the firms working on the restoration, a Europe Echafaudage team was the only one working there on the day of the fire.
 The company claimed that no soldering or welding had occurred in the period just before the fire.
 The scaffolding was receiving electrical supply for temporary elevators and lighting.
-The roofing company Le Bras Frères claimed that it had followed procedure and that none of its personnel were on site when the fire began.
+The roofing company, Le Bras Frères, claimed that it had followed procedure and that none of its personnel were on site when the fire began.
 Time-lapse images taken by a camera installed by the roofing company showed smoke first rising from the base of the spire.

 On 25 April 2019, the structure was considered safe enough for entry of investigators, who unofficially stated that they were considering theories involving malfunction of the electric bell-ringing apparatus and cigarette butts discovered on the renovation scaffolding.
 Le Bras Frères confirmed that its workers had smoked cigarettes, contrary to regulations, but denied that a cigarette butt could have started the fire.
 The Paris prosecutor's office announced on 26 June that no evidence had been found to suggest a criminal motive.

 The security employee monitoring the alarm system was new on the job, and was working a second eight-hour shift that day because his relief had not arrived.
 Additionally, the fire alarm system used to locate fires was labeled in a confusing manner, which contributed to the initial confusion about the location of the fire.

-By September, the determination of the exact origin of the fire started was expected to take a great deal more time and work.
+By September 2019, the determination of the exact origin of the fire was expected to take a great deal more time and work.
 By 15 April 2020, investigators believed the fire "to have been started by either a cigarette or a short circuit in the electrical system".
+No definitive cause has since been established.